Cover Image for NYU-2026 PIT-UN Tech for Change Urban Informatics for Safe, Just, and Thriving Communities Hackathon

 Visitor Information

-This event will be held in the CUSP Learning Commons, located on the 13th Floor of 370 Jay St. Please visit the NYU Tandon website for directions and a campus map.
+This event will be held in Room 1201, located on the 12th Floor of 370 Jay St. Please visit the NYU Tandon website for directions and a campus map.
 Advance registration through Luma is required for campus access at NYU for external guests.

 Location